Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 A variant set includes the attributes needed to define a variant product.
 Therefore, a variant set must be assigned to an attribute set, that is, to the type of product to which you want to create the variants.
 For example, if you want to create color variants for the product "shirt", you have to create the variant set *Color* containing the defining attribute *_pim_color* and assign it to the attribute set *_pim_shirts*.

-Like the variant products, variant sets are created and managed in the *PIM* module.
-You can create variant sets for a product type in your instance via user interface, as well as edit existing variant sets.
+Like the variant products, you can create and manage variant sets for product types via user interface in the *PIM* module.
 For detailed information, see [Manage the variant sets](../Integration/07_ManageVariantSets.md).

 The following graphic visualizes the attribute and variant set structure, the inheritance principle, and how the attribute set and variant set attributes define a specific product: